 City of Cape Town: Integrated Bus Rapid Transit website (South Africa, in English)

 An excellent Bus Rapid Transit website with helpful links to BRT city websites around the world.

 EMBARQ: World Resources Institute (USA, in English and Spanish)

 News and events in the field of Bus Rapid Transit and other transport and pedestrian modes

 Institute for Transportation and Development Policy (USA)

 Many articles and resources on BRT systems in less-wealthy countries as well as the accessible pedestrian and bicycle paths to connect with them.
 Go to "Library" and "BRT Planning Guide" to download sections of the Bus Rapid Transit Planning Guide,* by Lloyd Wright and others (2007).
-800 pages of text and nearly 1,000 illustrations on all aspects of planning BRT systems.
 A new 4th edition is in preparation, with a chapter on Universal Access.

 Megabús (Pereira, Colombia, in Spanish)

 The site of Pereira, Colombia's, accessible BRT system.